codesankalp/TODO-CLI/README.md

-# CoronaSafe Engineering Fellowship Test Problem

-Thanks for applying to the CoronaSafe Engineering fellowship!
+# TODO CLI IN PYTHON

-In this step we want to see how you implement a command-line (CLI) program that lets you manage your todos.
+In this , I have implemented a command-line (CLI) program that lets you manage your todos.

-The specification for this problem is written down as tests.
-Since we haven’t actually implemented anything, the tests are currently failing.
-You have to solve the problem by implementing the application and getting all the tests to pass.

-Here's how it should work when you're done:
+Here's how it should work:

 [![Todo-CLI](https://res.cloudinary.com/sv-co/image/upload/v1607935139/fullstack-CEF/Todo-CLI/play-video-demo_fp50wp.png)](https://vimeo.com/490621534)
 ## Getting started